-Training package for both internal and external professionals and partners to enable them to recognise and identify unpaid carers and where to signpost them.
+Training package for both internal and external professionals and partners to enable them to recognize and identify unpaid carers and where to signpost them.

-Organise workshops to deliver the training.
+Organize workshops to deliver the training.
 Provide information about how to access the training and course content.

-Identify and support carers from diverse communities, travellers, refugees, asylum seekers.
-Liaise with Berkshire Volunteer Centre, Citizens Advice, community centres to reach out to 'hidden' carers.
+Identify and support carers from minority communities, travellers, refugees, asylum seekers.
+Liaise with Berkshire Volunteer Centre, Citizens Advice, Community Centre to reach out to 'hidden' carers.
 2. Provide information and advice to carers and young carers.

 Promotion of the West Berkshire Directory to residents and professionals.
-There are plans to use the Accelerating Reform Funding grant to create a self-assessment service for unpaid carers by Summer 2025.
-Guidance will be provided to unpaid carers about completing the self-assessment service.
+There are plans to use the Accelerating Reform Funding grant to create a self-assessment service for unpaid c a r e r s by Summer 2024.
+Guidance will provided to unpaid carers about completing the self-assessment service.

-To be able to access the carers self-assessment service carers must be digitally literate.
+To be able to access the carers selfassessment service carers must be digital literate.

-Promote and provide information about the Young Carers Card and Young Carers Newsletter for Young Carers in West Berkshire.
+Promote and provide information about the Young Carers Card and Young Carers Newsletter for young carers in West Berkshire.
 The Newsletter is published quarterly.
-Young carers cards will be co-produced with young carers, dependent on funding available.
+Presently the Young Carers Cards are not produced due to funding.
+We are currently reviewing this to see how we can support young carers.

-For Young carers social media, Facebook, Instagram pages are updated weekly.

-The Young Carers Newsletter is circulated widely (all schools in West Berkshire, Youth Centres and Library) so that young carers know where to get support and what the support entails.
-It is important for young carers to know the benefits of having the Young carers card.
+For young carers social media, Facebook, Instagram pages are updated weekly.
+The Young Carers Newsletter is circulated widely (all schools in West Berkshire, Youth Centres and Library) so that young Carers know where to get support and what the support entails.
+It is important for young carers to know the benefits of having the young carers card.

-Partner organisations providing or publicising

-- online resources, e.g.
+Partner organizations providing publicizing online resources, e.g.

-•Joy Joy | Social Prescribing Software (thejoyapp.com)
+- Joy Joy | Social Prescribing Software (thejoyapp.com)

-- •SHaRON.
+SHaRON.

-- E-Learning
+- •E-Learning.

-Libraries.
+- Libraries.

-- •Explore the growing potential of social media via the use of Twitter/Facebook to increase connectivity and highlight available support.
+•Explore the growing potential of social media via the use of Twitter/Facebook to increase connectivity and highlight available support.
 Carers have access to good quality information in the carer journey when they need it.